 Starring Dimitri Philpott and Lexy Correia.
 Original Music by Jody Gray (Space Racers, Courage the Cowardly Dog, Sesame Street).

 TELLING A YOU premiered at SONscreen Film Festival in Simi Valley, California on April 6, 2013.
-To date, it has been programmed into 33 FESTIVALS in 5 countries, winning 31 AWARDS, including 3 in the category Best Animation.
+To date, it has been programmed into 33 FESTIVALS in 5 countries, winning 32 AWARDS, including 3 in the category Best Animation and one Audience Choice.

 TELLING A YOU came to me during one of my favorite pastimes: people watching.
 At times of massive streams of information, overstimulation of all senses and people’s constant focus on their smartphones, the guarded modern person has to practice seeing small, precious moments in life that can be anything from amusing to touching or even life-changing.
 TELLING A YOU tells a romantic version of such a moment.
 A man and a woman meet in an everyday moment, yet both take the time and have the courage to stop in time, live in the moment and, whether it will just be making a memory or the beginning of a love story, they take note of one another and witness each other, thus connecting the world in a most fundamental way.
 I am often under the impression people have stopped taking time to taste moments like that, for reasons ranging from “lack of time” to sheer fear of disappointment.
 Comparable to products they no longer buy at the local store but instead hunt and bargain for “in the world wide web”, people tend to wait for something more, “better” and requiring less maintenance.
 Ironically, the same people often dream of romance.
 It is my belief that romance can be found by anyone who walks through life with an open mind and an open heart, looking at and seeing people.
 The form, amount and intensity of romance vary, of course, and so do the outcomes, but each of those moments does contribute a bookmark to a person’s life, and that is what romance is all about: being witnessed by someone else, talked to and loved as well as, most importantly, loving oneself.